leovandriel/bootgpt/README.md

 That would be great.
 The primary reason is that the OpenAI API returns text (and calls functions), but does not write complex applications, so we still need to write code to transform model output into our application and guide it along the way.
-The whole point of this project is not to write code, but to use prompts, so we're left with bootstrapping from shorter and instructive prompts.
+The point of this project is not to write code, but to use prompts, so we're left with bootstrapping from shorter and instructive prompts.

 Secondly, we haven't managed to get GPT to write large amounts of functioning code from a single prompt.
-It will likely get there, and as it gets closer we incrementally simplify the boot prompts.
+It will likely get there, and as it gets closer, we incrementally simplify the boot prompts.

-*Isn't this just an painful way to write mediocre code?*
+*Isn't this just a painful way to write mediocre code?*

-For now it is.
+It certainly feels that way.

 ## License